spiceai/docs/spiceaidocs/docs/reference/duration/index.md

 pagination_next: null
 ---

-In Spice durations are represented as an integer with a time unit suffix.
+Durations are represented as integers with a time unit suffix.

-Available time units are:
+Supported time units are:

 Time Unit | Identifier | Calculation |
 ---:      | ---:       | ---:        |